Interaction-Induced Quasicrystalline Order: Emergence of Quasi-Solid and Quasi-Supersolid Phases: Method and Observables

 In addition to these dominant peaks, we also observe subleading features at \( q = 1.483 \) and \( 4.800 \), which correspond to higher-order harmonics at \( 2\pi \cdot F_{k-3}/F_k = 2\pi \cdot 55/233 \) and its mirror.
 Together, the presence of both dominant and subleading peaks confirms that the system exhibits quasiperiodic density order governed by multiple competing incommensurate wavevectors.
+Moreover, the dominant peak positions extracted from $S(q)$ coincide with those obtained from the Fourier spectrum of the imaginary-time--averaged density map $|\tilde n(q)|$, confirming that these peaks reflect genuine density modulations rather than artifacts of a particular estimator.

 \textit{Density Maps.} We also analyze the time-averaged site-resolved density \( \langle n_x \rangle \) to visualize real-space modulation patterns.
 In density map, each circle radii is proportional to the local density at each site.